dfinity/canbench/README.md

 ```

 Let's try swapping out our implementation of `fibonacci` with an implementation that's miserably inefficient.
-Replace the `fibonacci` method defined previously with the following:
+Replace the `fibonacci` function defined previously with the following:

 ```rust
 #[ic_cdk::query]